PerSARption/DICDet/README.md

 ### Test

-1. Modify the dataset config to point to your data following the steps in **Data Prepare** part.
+1. Modify the dataset config to point to your data following the steps in **Data Prepare** part..
 2. Set the model weight and dataset config in `test.py`:

 ```python